99 years of economic insights for Indiana

 Source: Local Area Unemployment Statistics (LAUS) from the U.S. Bureau of Labor Statistics

-During the most difficult time (April and May, as a result of Indiana’s lockdown to curb the spread of COVID-19),2 unemployment skyrocked (see Figure 6).
+During the most difficult time (April and May, as a result of Indiana’s lockdown to curb the spread of COVID-19),2 unemployment skyrocketed (see Figure 6).
 Over the first eight months in 2020, Wayne County came out slightly better than the region and the state as measured by the average unemployment rate.
 Wayne County’s average monthly unemployment rate was 7.6% compared to 8% for the region and the state during these eight months.

 Figure 6: Unemployment rate comparison